Jean Victor Tharreau: Career

 At the outbreak of the French Revolution, Tharreau enthusiastically adopted the revolutionary cause.
 In 1792, he joined the Maine-et-Loire volunteers and later that year he was an adjutant major of the 2nd battalion of volunteers of Mayence.
 In 1794, at the height of the French terror, he was a General of Brigade in the Army of the Ardennes.
 In 1799, Jean Victor Tharreau was a brigade commander in the French Army of the Danube, and fought at the battles of Ostrach and First Stockach.
 On 20 April, he was promoted to General of Division.
 André Masséna placed him command of the forward line, for the defense of the Swiss city of Zurich, in 1799; the insubordination of Jean-de-Dieu Soult at the Battle of Winterthur in May 1799 contributed to Tharreau's inability to hold the forward line, forcing a French retreat on Zurich and the subsequent defeat of the French at the First Battle of Zurich on 4–7 June.

 In 1801, he was appointed commandant of the city of Strasbourg.
-A firm believer in the revolutionary principles, he was dismayed by Napoleon's acquisition of absolute power, although he admired the man's military talents.
+A firm believer in revolutionary principles, he was dismayed by Napoleon's acquisition of absolute power, although he admired the man's military talents.

 Napoleon made him a baron on 21 December 1808.
 In 1809, he commanded the First Division of the II Corps of the Grande Armée, under general command of Marshal Lannes at the battles of Aspern-Essling and Wagram, after which Napoleon made him an Officer of the Légion d’Honneur, on 10 August 1809.

 In 1812, he served as General of the 23rd Division, and later replaced Dominique Vandamme who commanded the 8th Army, after Vandamme's recklessness and rudeness had strained his relationship with Jérôme Bonaparte, King of Westphalia, beyond repair.
 He participated in the Battle of Borodino, where he was mortally wounded.
 He died of his wounds on 26 September 1812.